 You may use a custom alphabet (e.g. nucleic acids, or non-standard amino acids).
 All upper-case letters and the symbols + and @ are permitted.
 The symbol X is reserved as a wildcard.
 Note that if you modify the alphabet, all BLOSUM options will be disabled.

 This option specifies how many times each example in the training set is

-presented to the neural network.
-If training is stopped on best test-set performance,
+presented to the neural networks.
+If training is stopped on the best test-set performance,

 this value represents the maximum number of training cycles.